Roasting Bell Peppers: A Guide

 4.

-Although you can technically leave the skin on, it will be burnt and produce a bitter flavor.
-When peeling the skin, you can still get that desired smoky flavor without ingesting burnt skin.
-The skin is very easy to peel, so it won’t take much additional effort to peel the skin before finishing the preparations.
+While it's technically possible to leave the skin on, doing so will result in a burnt flavor.
+By peeling the skin, you can still achieve the desired smoky flavor without the bitterness of burnt skin.
+The skin is easy to peel, so it won't require much extra effort to remove before finishing the preparations.

 Mark as complete